rohanjos486/ttsky-verilog-loopers/docs/info.md

 ## External hardware

-To fully utilize this DSP core in a physical environment, the following external hardware is recommended:
+This project does not require any external hardware.

+The DSP core operates entirely on digital signals (`ui_in`, `uo_out`) and is designed for simulation or integration into a larger digital system.

+For optional hardware testing, the following setups may be used:

+- **Basic Verification**:
-- Basic Verification: A microcontroller (e.g., Arduino Uno, Raspberry Pi Pico RP2040, or ESP32) with 8 GPIO pins connected to ui_in to generate digital test patterns, and 8 GPIO pins connected to uo_out to read the filtered results.
+  A microcontroller (e.g., Arduino Uno, Raspberry Pi Pico, or ESP32) can drive `ui_in` with test patterns and read `uo_out` for validation.

--   Real-World Audio/Sensor Processing:
+- **Real-World Signal Processing (Optional)**:
-    -   Input: An 8-bit parallel Analog-to-Digital Converter (ADC) connected to ui_in to sample real analog signals (like a microphone or light sensor).
+  - Input: An 8-bit parallel ADC can be used to feed real analog signals (e.g., audio or sensors) into `ui_in`.
-    -   Output: An 8-bit parallel Digital-to-Analog Converter (DAC)—or a simple R-2R resistor ladder—connected to uo_out to reconstruct the filtered analog signal for an oscilloscope or speaker.
+  - Output: An 8-bit DAC or simple R-2R resistor ladder can be used to reconstruct the processed signal from `uo_out`.